-The gas $(SF{\delta})$ switches have caused several faults when birds nest in the support frame.
-Over time the nesting material spill out and either catches fire or causes a flashover.
+The gas $(SF_6)$ switches have caused several faults when birds nest in the support frame.
+Over time the nesting material spills out and either catches fire or causes a flashover.
 When the opportunity arises, such as during a planned shutdown, a barrier is added to the frame to prevent the birds accessing the problem areas.

-Fault repairs to switchgear take place as required, but as the population of older bulk-oil reclosers diminishes in line with the replacement programme and enhancement and development projects, the occurrence of these faults has greatly diminished.
+Fault repairs to switchgear take place as required, but as the population of older bulk-oil reclosers diminishes in line with the 66kV and 22kV conversion sequence, the occurrence of these faults has greatly diminished.
+Within three years there will be no oil-filled circuit-breakers in use at EA Networks.

-Failures in indoor switchgear are also relatively rare, and with the replacement programme of units prone to failure, it is expected that the fault rate will continue to decrease over the next five years.
+Failures in indoor switchgear are also relatively rare, and with the 22kV conversion programme replacing units prone to failure, it is expected that the fault rate will continue to decrease over the next five years.
 There have been no failures during the intervening period since the last plan.